Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Discussion and future work

 \section{Discussion and future work}

-We find that the apparent catastrophic effects of fine-tuning may be explained as shifting implicit task inference.
-We demonstrate that for fine-tuned models, transforming prompts to look dissimilar to the fine-tuning data via conjugate prompting can recover pretrained capabilities.
+We find that the catastrophic effects of fine-tuning may be explained as shifting task inference and that transforming prompts further from the fine-tuning data can recover pretrained capabilities.
+This becomes important in the increasingly common blackbox API setting (i.e. ChatGPT, Claude), where conjugate prompting also warns that restricting access to safety fine-tuned models is not secure.

-Contrary to heuristic prompt engineering, we provide a principled mechanism by which our strategy can recover pretraining performance.
-We acknowledge that using the pretrained model is a more direct way to obtain pretrained behavior when desired, but in the increasingly common blackbox API setting, we do not have access to all stages of model training (such as LLaMa-2 \citep{touvron2023llama2} and Claude).
-As such, conjugate prompting is also a warning that simply restricting access to only safety-finetuned models is not secure---we can still extract the pretrained behavior.
+More than immediate utility, we hope our analysis brings us closer to principled adaptation of pretrained models.
+Our inference hypothesis opens up interesting questions in terms of whether transformers explicitly execute task inference through sub-networks that we could manipulate directly.
+Finally, better fine-tuning methods accompanied by a principled understanding could open up robust methods to guide task inference and leverage transformer capabilities for deployment.

-More than the immediate utility of conjugate prompting, we hope that our analysis of fine-tuning brings us closer to principled adaptation of pretrained models to applications of interest.
-We believe that our inference hypothesis opens up a number of interesting questions in terms of whether transformers explicitly execute task inference.
-A more mechanistic understanding of our phenomenon is still missing---are there sub-networks that perform task inference and capabilities, and could we manipulate these networks directly?
-Finally, it would also be interesting to develop better fine-tuning procedures, perhaps inspired by the continual learning and meta-learning literature.
-Better fine-tuning methods accompanied by a principled understanding would open up new avenues to guide task inference and leverage transformer capabilities, providing robust and steerable methods for deployment.
+\paragraph{Limitations.} Translation is not perfect due to third-party services, low-resource languages, and contextual knowledge.
+Conjugate prompting requires knowledge of training data and deployment tasks.
+There is scope for larger evaluation testing relationships involving data, model size, and tasks.